Prawopro

 • When enforcement costs arise

-• Who pays the costs
+• Who bears the costs

-• Enforcement fee — what it depends on
+• Enforcement fee — what determines it

 • Additional expenses